thingsboard/thingsboard.github.io/docs/iot-gateway/config/modbus.md

 Optional parameters:
 **multiplier** - the result of reading will be multiplied by the value of this parameter.
-**divider** - result of reading will be divided by value of this parameter.
+**divider** - result of reading will be divided by the value of this parameter.

 <br>
 **Example**: